DolfeLive/Minecraft-Image-To-Particles/README.md

 # Minecraft Datapack To Commands

-A project that aims to make the export from [Particle converter](https://github.com/kemo14331/Particle-Converter/tree/main) .mcmeta files and turn them into command block creations to use datapacks in completley vanilla
+A project that aims to make the export from [Particle converter](https://github.com/kemo14331/Particle-Converter/tree/main) .mcfunction files and turn them into command block creations to use datapacks in completley vanilla

 # How to use: